What are M7 Business Schools and What Makes the M7 MBA Elite (2025)

 A Bloomberg survey ranked Stanford’s alumni network as the best of all schools for helping graduates find employment.

-Nearly 15,000 MBA alumni from 126 different schools around the world took part in the survey and rated their school’s alumni network in its depth, breadth, and responsiveness.
+Nearly 15,000 MBA alumni from 126 different schools around the world took part in the survey and rated their school’s alumni network in terms of its depth, breadth, and responsiveness.
 Based on their alumni networks, here is how the M7 business schools are ranked:

 Harvard Business School